kalibera/rchk/README.md

+This branch **is not going to be updated anymore**, it is for LLVM 3.6.

 This project consists of several bug-finding tools that look for memory protection errors in the C source code of [GNU R](http://www.r-project.org/) and packages.